bennettck/hello-world/README.md

 Inlne code
-I think you should use a 'head' element here
+I think you should use a `Code-Snipit` style here